NoroffFEU/FED1-PE1-EliNygard/README.md

-# FED1 Project Exam 1
+FED1 Project Exam 1
+#HotViews Lab

 A blog page for the client HotView Labs.